Borwe/nuru-lsp/vscode-plugin/README.md

 - Error notifications
 - Completion for key words
 - Completion for `tumia` based on default exported and current `pakeji` in file
+- Completition of variables, and functions created in file

 ## Usage
 - You can get this plugin file for manual installation on the release section.